rhino horn made of

 There is great curiosity about what the rhino horn is made of.
 A rhinoceros horn is distinctive and the name “rhinoceros” actually comes from the Greek words for “nose” and “horn”.
-This article will be discussing the components and composition that rhino horns are made of.
+This article will discuss the components and composition that rhino horns are made of.

 Keratin, a protein that is also present in hair, fingernails, and animal hooves, makes up the majority of rhino horns.
 The term “rhinoceros” really derives from the Greek words for “nose” and “horn,” and it refers to a rhinoceros’ unique horn.
 The horn is mostly made of keratin, a protein that also makes up human hair and nails, despite its size and strength.